Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Relative Senses.md

 I think we must be able to perceive the frequency of the bumps by amassing information from which specific fibres are firing action potentials.

 I wonder then, why it is that when you go from v. bumpy to q. bumpy, the resultant feeling is "smooth" ( and why from smooth to q. bumpy the feeling is "v. bumpy")?
 I'd say it might be to do with the sorts of receptors that are firing changing so quickly - perhaps this is a brainstem or a cerebral mechanism for alerting you to changes?
 You could wire things up in the brainstem so that a decent period of all one frequency/intensity pattern caused all the receptors that weren't involved in that pattern to senstize.
-Or perhaps the sensitization occurs higher up in the consciousness scale - the brain actively n the lookout for changes.
+Or perhaps the sensitization occurs higher up in the consciousness scale - the brain is actively in the lookout for changes.

 On a neural/receptor level, it is hard to account for because the changes to the receptors are not gradual (eg. a slow warming of the hand as it enters warmer water) but instant.
 But I may be entirely wrong...!